the Dow Jones is saved at the end of a bullish week

 Regarding cryptocurrencies, Bitcoin Exchange Kraken It is considering going public after record trading volumes in the first quarter of this year, according to CNBC.

-North American retail cost on Wednesday after the close, it revealed sales for the month of March that were higher than expectations.
+North American retail cost it unveiled sales for the month of March higher than expectations on Wednesday after the close.
 Sales were up 17.6% to $ 18.21 trillion.